-This is a Patreon-based community and group of basket enthusiasts.
-Join this community and receive a new basket design each month to weave along with others in the group.
+This is a community of basket enthusiasts.
+Join this community and receive a new basket design each month.

 New members begin at the beginning and work their way through the 12 basket designs along with all other members.
-This means that members may be working on different baskets at the same time.
+This means that members may be working on different baskets simultaneously.

 You will also have access to Brittany, your instructor, to ask questions and get advice on each month’s basket weaving project.
 Reach out for problem-solving solutions.